JulianSilva2001/PCB-Defects-Detetion-Device/README.md

 2. **Running the Device**: Follow the setup instructions in the documentation to assemble the hardware and run the device.

+🤝 Contributing

+Contributions are welcome!
+Feel free to submit issues or pull requests.

 ## Documentation

 Detailed documentation, including setup instructions and usage guidelines, can be found in the [project document](https://github.com/JulianSilva2001/PCB-Defects-Detetion-Device/blob/main/Documentation/PCB_Defects_Detection_Documentation%20(7).pdf).